Tapellaria isidiata

-Tapellaria isidiata is a species of corticolous (bark-dwelling) crustose lichen in the family Lecanoraceae.
+Tapellaria isidiata is a species of corticolous (bark-dwelling) crustose lichen in the family Ectolechiaceae.
 Described as a new species in 2021, it was discovered growing on tree bark on a beach in Cameroon and is distinctive for being the first species in its genus to produce isidia, small cone-shaped structures used for vegetative reproduction.
 The lichen forms a thin, glossy, greyish crust with a distinctive black border and produces large fruiting bodies containing unusually large ascospores.